 • Start with the free scan if you want a low-friction signal on a public repo.

-• Buy the baseline sprint if you already know you need bounded paid governance work.
+• Buy the Baseline Sprint if you already know you need bounded paid AI security review work.

 • Ask about monitoring only after baseline work exists and you want continuity.

-• Request retainer fit only when you already need a standing lane for recurring autonomous follow-through.
+• Request retainer fit only when you already need a standing lane for recurring execution.

 What this pricing page proves now

-This page proves the current offer order, the public starting prices, and that the baseline sprint is the first paid move.
+This page shows the offer order, public starting prices, and why the Baseline Sprint is the first paid step.

 What this page lets you do next